 The heart of the classroom is its teachers.
 These are the amazing humans who do the important work of shaping out students’ minds, serving as role models, collaborating with parents, and preparing our children for their future.
 We have identified two Montessori trained guides who want to lead our children in this journey.
 They are dynamic, intelligent and experienced women who have collaborated in their past professional careers.
-They are looking forward to building this school in the community where they live with our inaugural 2017 class.
+They are looking forward to building this school in the community where they live.

 Prior to being a Montessori teacher, Sherry served in the U.S. Army.
 On one of her deployments, while working with displaced children, she was introduced to the tenants of Dr. Montessori’s philosophy through a book given to her by a Red Cross volunteer.
 The book was The Absorbent Mind by Maria Montessori.
 She read it cover to cover several times before returning home.
 Shortly thereafter her military commitment ended, and her new journey began.
 Sherry holds an Association Montessori Internationale Primary Diploma (ages 3 to 6) from Washington Montessori Institute at Loyola University, a Bachelor of Arts in Religious Studies and Master of Education degree from Regent University, and a Rhode Island Department of Education Early Childhood Teacher (Pre-K through Second Grade) Certificate.
 She is also an AMI Primary Course Assistant helping to train adults in the Montessori method.
 She is a certified yoga instructor and enjoys gardening, sewing and knitting.
 We are blessed to have Sherry guiding our children at Sea Rose.